Construction internship in Thailand

 Useful information

-Leave for Thailand to complete your humanitarian construction internship, helping the local community to build and renovate its various infrastructures.
+Leave for Thailand to complete your construction internship, helping the local community to build and renovate its various infrastructures.
 You’ll be helping to build infrastructure while discovering Thai culture, through many exchanges with the locals!

 Engineering school